GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Table A vs Table B

 The report contains two tables: **Products (Table A)** and **Products (Table B)**.
 Table A contains the Daily products and any other products that can be tracked automatically by our system.
 In contrast, Table B contains the Yearly products and any other products that cannot be tracked automatically by our system.
-Table B is partially automatic but requires some manual data entry from our staff.
-(Nevertheless, Table B displays data that is up-to-date to the present day.)
+Table B is partially automatic but requires a small amount of data entry from our staff once per year.

 One thing to note about Yearly products is that we may schedule to publish them on a different date each year.
 Hence, if a yearly product was published on 1 August last year, you cannot assume that it will be published on 1 August this year.